CappeDiem/Discord.js-bot-template/README.md

 ```
 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step series of how to get the bot running

 Install Node.js